HenrikVarmer/HenrikVarmer.github.io/about.md

 permalink: /about/
 ---

-This is my personal blog about Data Science, which will serve as a place for collecting my thoughts and ideas.

 ### Topics

-This blog will focus broadly on topics within Data Science - this can be anything from concrete implementation examples of various algorithms, to the challenges associated with implementing data science solutions in organizations.
-As I said, data science _broadly._
+This blog serves as a collection of my thoughts on topics within Data Science - this can be anything from concrete implementation examples of various algorithms, to the challenges associated with implementing data science solutions in organizations.

 ### Contact me